assem-ch/assem-ch/README.md

 - Search and Arabic NLP

 The stack I prefer to work with:
+- Backned: Django,  FastAPI, Node.js
+- Web: ReactJS
-- Django or FastAPI / ReactJS / React-Native
+- Mobile: React-Native